 Man Detained After Running Around St. Cloud Area Naked [VIDEO]

-ST. CLOUD -- Police says a man was detained earlier this week after running around the St. Cloud Metro area naked.
+ST. CLOUD -- Police say a man was detained earlier this week after running around the St. Cloud Metro area naked.

 The Stearns County Sheriff's Office says they received a call just after 4:00 a.m.
 Monday of a man sitting naked outside of an apartment complex, talking strangely.